Contributor Guide

-This file describes how to contribute to the GEOPM project.
+This file describes how to contribute to the GEOPM project: how to create bug reports, request features, and contribute to the repository.
 All feedback is appreciated.

 Bug Report